KooiInc/es-string-fiddler/README.md

 # (chainable) String extensions using ES Proxy

 `es-string-fiddler` is a utility adding some nifty methods to manipulate strings.
-Methods returning a string can be chained.
+Methods (either native or extensions) returning a string can be chained.
+The 'constructor' (here `$S`) and instance extension methods (receiving string type parameters) can be called as regular function or as [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).

 **[DEMO](https://kooiinc.github.io/es-string-fiddler/Demo)**